CCurl/cccForth/README.md

     , { "PIN!","zPWD" }    // Pin write: digital
 #endif
 ```
 You will notice that the VML code for these operations all begin with 'z'.
 The byte 'z' is the trigger to the VM that the command is implemented in doExt(ir, pc).
-Here is the definition of that function for development boards (in cccForth.ino):
+Here is the definition of that function for development boards (in c4.ino):
 ```
 byte *doExt(CELL ir, byte *pc) {
     CELL pin;